kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 Pipelines don't need any specific changes to authenticate to Google Cloud.
 With Workload Identity, pipelines run as the Google service account that is bound to the KSA.

 However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use the bound GSA.
-You can also continue to use `use_gcp_secret` in a cluster with Workload Identity enabled, but pipeline steps with `use_gcp_secret` will use the GSA corresponding to the secret provided.
+You can also continue to use `use_gcp_secret` in a cluster with Workload Identity enabled and `use_gcp_secret` will take precedence for those workloads.

 #### Cluster setup to use Workload Identity for Pipelines Standalone or AI Platform Pipelines